© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of a single and double linear boundary dyke in Horse Dale, and the junctions of Holm Dale and Harper Dale, north west of Northfield Farm is a scheduled monument protected by Historic England under reference 1015566.
 View the official record →

-The linear boundary dyke in Horse Dale, at the junctions of Holm Dale and Harper Dale north-west of Northfield Farm, is a prehistoric or early medieval earthwork that served as a territorial or land division marker.
+This section of linear boundary dyke in Horse Dale, north-west of Northfield Farm near Northfield in Yorkshire, comprises both single and double-bank earthwork formations at the junctions of Holm Dale and Harper Dale.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015566.

 Section of a single and double linear boundary dyke in Horse Dale, and the junctions of Holm Dale and Harper Dale, north west of Northfield Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015566.